 One of the prerequisites for getting money from workers’ compensation is that you have been injured on the job.
 Thus, the first thing that you need to establish is that you have been injured.

-If you start to feel any pain and you suspect that is in connection with your job duties, it is vital to set up a doctor’s appointment as soon as possible to be examined.
+If you start to feel pain and suspect it is connected to your job duties, setting up a doctor’s appointment as soon as possible to be examined is vital.

 Your doctor may diagnose your condition.
-It is important to make sure that the diagnosis is documented because this is what you will need to present along with your claim for benefits.
+It is vital to document the diagnosis because this is what you will need to present along with your claim for benefits.
 Without a documented injury, there will not be any workers’ compensation benefits.

 Notify Your Employer of Repetitive Motion Injuries and Other Occupational Diseases